arc64/www.tecks.co.nz/books/the-problem-to-be-solved/the-transition-from-craft-to-science/improving-the-quality-of-research-into-learning-and-teaching/index.md

 ---
+grand_parent: 'The problem to be solved '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
 has_children: true
 layout: default
 nav_order: 7
+parent: 'The transition from craft to science '
 title: 'Improving the quality of research into learning and teaching '
 ---
 # Improving the quality of research into learning and teaching